Alby1SKID/barely-updated-reload-backend/README.md

 this will make it so u dont need to edit or do that much and you have a easy time making your project. pls give credits skids

+This has ALL the same features as  [Reload](https://github.com/Project-Reload/Reload-Backend) Backend

-as we all know this was made by burlone (burlone413 on discord) and all main credits to lawin
+as we all know this was made by burlone (burlone413 on discord) and all main credits to [Lawin](https://github.com/Lawin0129)

-I will update this sometimes/when im bored bc i got other things to do.
+I will update this sometimes

-Our discords javascript.html.css , Albykick2
+Our discords are  javascript.html.css , Albykick2